Maths

 Maths Curriculum Presentations to Parents November 2024

-Our Curriclum Intent for Maths
+Our Curriculum Intent for Maths

 We believe that every child can achieve in maths and it is our responsibility as teachers to provide the environment and experiences to make this possible.
 We believe that every child is a capable mathematician with the ability to reason and problem solve.
 Problem solving and reasoning are at the heart of our curriculum, built on foundations of exploration and discovery in early years.
 We encourage and teach children to make links between old and new learning experiences in order to develop fluency and build a deeper understanding of their maths.
 Opportunities for reasoning, exploration and clarification are provided through talk, problem solving and guided reasoning.